arquillian/arquillian-selenium-bom/README.md

 Selenium BOM (Bill of Materials)
 ================================

-This project intends to improve Selenium dependency management by specifyng POM managing dependency versions for all Selenium artifacts.
+This project intends to improve Selenium dependency management by specifying POM managing dependency versions for all Selenium artifacts.

 Usage
 =====